xhinar/simple-react-webpack-boilerplate/README.md

-Simple React, webpack boilerplate
+Simple React, webpack boilerplate with Ant Design
 ====================================

 It doesn't get much simpler than this.
 Spin up your front-end environment with ease.

-Kept up to date by yours truly so you can always use the latest and greatest.
+This is meant to be a demo of how to customize [Ant Design](https://ant.design/docs/react/customize-theme).

 ## Setup